 86 Chambers Street, NY, NY 10007

-All 2nd year students will receive a response by this Office by the end of November 2006.
+All 2nd year students will receive a decision on their applications by the end of November 2009.

-All 1st year students will receive a response by the middle of March 2007.
+All 1st year students will receive a decision on their applications by the middle to end of March 2010.

 Law Student Internship booklet

 For further information concerning our Office please click the link below and read the attached booklet.